Carmel-by-the-Sea, California: Unusual laws

 Argyll Campbell served as city attorney of Carmel from 1920 to 1937.
 He was responsible for drawing up many of Carmel's first zoning laws and ordinances.
-Campbell backed zoning ordinances that limited the business district and restricting the size of residential houses and lots.
-No sidewalks in the residential area, no streetlights, no commercial development on the beach, preservation of the native trees, one or two stories height limitation, no chain restaurants, and no billboards.
+Campbell backed zoning ordinances that limited the business district and restricted the size of residential houses and lots.
+These zoning restrictions include no sidewalks in the residential area, no streetlights, no commercial development on the beach, preservation of the native trees, one or two stories height limitation, no chain restaurants, and no billboards.
 These ordinances have helped preserve Carmel's character as a village.